United Kingdom profile - Timeline

 2009 November - Britain withdraws bulk of its remaining troops in southern Iraq, leaving only a small force tasked with training the Iraqi military.

 The UK economy comes out of recession, after figures show it grew by 0.1% in the last quarter of 2009, following six consecutive quarters of economic contraction - the longest such period since quarterly figures were first recorded in 1955.

 2010 May - General election: Conservative Party wins most seats but fails to gain an absolute majority.
-Conservative leader David Cameron becomes PM at the head of a coalition with the third-placed Liberal Democrats.
+Conservative leader David Cameron heads first post-war coalition with the third-placed Liberal Democrats.

 2010 October - Coalition announces large-scale public spending cuts aimed at reducing UK's budget deficit, with an average 19% four-year cut in budgets of government departments.

 2011 March-September - Britain plays a prominent part in the international intervention in the conflict in Libya.